rjuang/flstudio-arturia-keylab-mk2/README.md

 - The display will momentarily update with the value before going back to the default display.

 ### Encoder Knobs and Sliders
+- Sliders and encoders will control either the mixer panel or the active channel plugin parameters.
+- If the "Part 1 / Next" light is glowing, then it is controlling the channel plugin.
+- If the "Part 2 / Prev" light is glowing, then it is controlling the mixer levels in the mixer panel.
+- Currently, when starting up, the "Part 2 / Prev" light will be selected and the sliders/knobs will control the mixer levels in the mixer panel.
+Long press the Part 1 / Part 2 buttons to switch what the encoder knobs/sliders control.
-- Encoder knobs will allow setting values for the actively selected channel in the channel rack.
+- When controlling the channel plugin, encoder knobs will allow setting values for the actively selected channel in the channel rack.
 The goal is to allow the encoder knobs to tweak plugin parameters directly from the MIDI controller and not require computer interaction.
   - Model workflow: The user selects a channel they want to edit.
   - They tweak the knobs/sliders or press the 'Next' button to cycle through the different knob mappings.
   - They can cycle through the sliders by pressing the 'Prev' button.